Accelerating nuclear-norm regularized low-rank matrix optimization through Burer-Monteiro decomposition: Analysis

 \section{Analysis}

-we first discuss the global convergence of \ours associated with $\{\epsilon_t\}$ in \cref{eq:inexact}.
-Rank identification of \cref{alg:mfstride} is then proven under a nondegeneracy condition, which shows that for any subsequence $\{X_{t_i}\}_{i=0}^\infty$ of the iterates that converge to a solution $X^*$, $\rank(X_{t_i}) = \rank(X^*)$ for all $i$ large enough, so the optimal rank for \cref{eq:mf} can be automatically decided on the fly.
+This section provides theoretical guarantees for \cref{alg:mfstride}.
+In partiular, we first give suitable conditions for $\epsilon_t$ to guarantee global convergence, and then further obtain convergence rates by imposing further requirements on $\epsilon_t$.
+Next, rank identification of \cref{alg:mfstride} is proven under a nondegeneracy condition, which shows that for any subsequence $\{X_{t_i}\}_{i=0}^\infty$ of the iterates that converge to a solution $X^*$, $\rank(X_{t_i}) = \rank(X^*)$ for all $i$ large enough, so the rank $k_t$ in \cref{eq:bm1} will eventually be automatically adjusted to the optimal value.

-For analyzing the worst-case convergence, we define $\Omega^*$ as the solution set to \cref{eq:mc} and the optimal objective as $F^*$.
-The following result establishes the global convergence of \ours. \begin{theorem} Consider \cref{eq:mc} with $f$ lower-bounded.
-Then $\Omega^*$ is compact and $F$ is coercive.
-Moreover, let $\dist(X, \Omega^*) \coloneqq \min_{X^* \in \Omega^*} \norm{X - X^*}$, if $\nabla f$ is Lipschitz continuous and $\sum\epsilon_t^2<\infty$ in \cref{alg:mfstride}, then for any initialization of $\tilde W_0, \tilde H_0$, we always have $\dist(X_t, \Omega^*) \rightarrow 0$, there is at least one limit point of $\{X_t\}$, any such limit point is a global solution to \cref{eq:mc}, and $F(X_t) \rightarrow F^*$. \end{theorem} Although our global convergence is guaranteed by the inexact PG step, existing analyses for inexact PG that utilizes the geometry of the iterates like those in \cite{Com04a,SchRB11a,JiaST12a,HamWWM22a} are not applicable, due to that the additional MF phase could move the iterates arbitrarily in the level set.
-Therefore, another contribution of this work is developing new proof techniques for obtaining global convergence guarantee for general nonmonotone inexact PG combined with other optimization steps.

-Inspired by the proof techniques of \cite{Lee20a}, under the premise of convergence, we show by the idea of manifold identification from partial smoothness \citep{Lew02a,HarL04a,LewZ13a} of the nuclear norm \citep{DanDL14a} that $\rank(X_t)$ will eventually become fixed even in the presence of the inexactness from the approximate SVD.